GalBenMoshe/2bcloud/README.md

 Python Application: The source code of the deployed application.
 It creates an API for our website

 ### Note on Permissions:
-Due to limited permissions, I was unable to create roles and service principals directly.
+Due to limited permissions, I was unable to create roles for service principals.
 Instead, this setup leverages Kubeconfig for connecting to the cluster and pull secret for ACR connection.

 ## Deployment Workflow